VivionLin/vivionlin.github.io/_posts/en/2023-02-12-heptabase.md

 ![Heptabase's whiteboard](/assets/img/heptabase.jpeg)

-Sounds like it not only keeps the advantages of bi-directional links, but also provides help in building mind maps and outputting articles.
+Sounds like it not only keeps the advantages of bi-directional links but also provides help in building mind maps and outputting articles.

 I think Heptabase can better match my professional knowledge management needs.

-I just paid $83 to use&support it for a year.
+I just paid $83 to use and support it for a year.

 My first project on it is GCP learning.
-Let me see if it's worth or not :laughing:!
+Let me see if it's worth it or not :laughing:!